 Instead of frozen peas, try green beans instead (if they’re on the larger or longer side of things, just chop smaller before adding to the pot).

 Diced tomatoes are recommended here.
 These little pieces of tomato add texture and flavour, in my opinion.
-However, if you don’t have those, you can use whole peeled canned tomatoes and just break up with your hands or a potato masher.
+However, if you don’t have those, you can use whole peeled canned tomatoes and just break up with your hands or a potato masher before using.

 More Vegetable Soup Recipes